-France has the world's sixth largest economy and is the third largest economy in the EU.
-A major driver in its economy is its chemical industry which helped to stimulate other manufacturing activities and let to economic growth.
-France has the second largest market in Europe with its large domestic base.
+France is the world's sixth largest economy and the third largest in the EU.
+A major driver in its economy is its chemical industry which helps to stimulate other manufacturing activities and fuel overall economic growth.
+France is the second most populous country in the EU.

-Various regulatory reformations have been implemented to increase competitiveness of its economy.
-Entrepreneurship is further propagated through strong protection of property rights, in addition to its efficient regulatory framework.
-France has also signed tax treaties with over 120 countries.
+Various regulatory reforms have been implemented in France to increase the competitiveness of its economy.
+Entrepreneurship is encouraged through strong protection for intellectual property and an efficient regulatory framework.
+France has signed tax treaties with over 120 countries.

-France is well-connected throughout Europe and the rest of the world with its world-class transportation infrastructure, serving as a gateway to Europe, the Middle East and Africa.
+France is well-connected to Europe and the rest of the world with its world-class transportation infrastructure, enabling it to serve as a gateway to Europe, the Middle East and Africa.

-France's banking system is privatised and has maintained stable credit ratings with a steady loan performance and strong capital and liquidity.
+France's banking system is privatized, and its banks have maintained stable credit ratings with steady loan performance and high levels of capital and liquidity.

-French-Chinese cooperation has been improving in recent years with increased investments by French businesses in China, including joint ventures.
+French-Chinese cooperation has increased in recent years with growing investments by French businesses in China, including many joint ventures.